astropy/astropy-APEs/APE1.rst

 list of dates which link to the DOI of the previous versions of APEs.

-The Astropy Coordinating Committee is responsible for reviewing and ultimately accepting Pull Requests for changes to individual APEs, unless otherwise specified within the APE document of interest.
+The Astropy Coordinating Committee is responsible for reviewing and ultimately accepting pull requests for changes to individual APEs, unless otherwise specified within the APE document of interest.
 For non-trivial changes, community consensus should generally be reached before acceptance.

-Branches and Pull requests
+Branches and Pull Requests
 --------------------------

 N/A